 Drawbacks OF RAD Model

-- RAD requires sufficient human resources to create the right number of RAD teams
+- It requires sufficient human resources to create the right number of RAD teams

-- Rad approach does not work correctly if high performance is a major issue, and performance is to be achieved through tuning the interface to system components.
+- RAD methodology does not work correctly if high performance is a major issue, and performance is to be achieved through tuning the interface to system components.

 Some Other Related Articles: